Headings

 - A logical heading structure is invaluable for users of screen readers and similar assistive technologies to help navigate content.

-to identify it's main content.
-Documents should have one main subject. -
+- Users' should be able to use the document's <h1>to identify it's main content.
+Documents should have one main subject.

 Heading levels should not be skipped, because a predictable document outline is important for understandibility: